-This section describes the post-removal management measures (Figure 9) that KRRC will make available to aid with fire prevention and suppression efforts in the Basin following the removal of the dams and demonstrates that post-dam removal firefighting resources are similar to current conditions.
-The measures include technologies, facilities, and equipment that are both new to the Basin and improvements and July 2020 upgrades to existing resources in the Basin.
-KRRC will provide the proposed management measures described in the following subsections.
+This section describes the post-removal management measures (Figure 9) that the Renewal Corporation will make available to aid with fire prevention and suppression efforts in the Basin following the removal of the dams and demonstrates that post-dam removal firefighting resources are similar to current conditions.
+The measures include technologies, facilities, and equipment that are both new to the Basin and improvements and upgrades to existing resources in the Basin.
+The Renewal Corporation will provide the proposed management measures described in the following subsections.